 Processing Fees

-The companies handling refunds charge fees that are unfortunately unavoidable.
+The companies handling your refund charge handling and administrative fees that are unfortunately unavoidable.

 -